-The yellow MOTOR HOME OCCUPANT AND CARGO CARRYING CAPACITY weight label is affixed to the interior side of the forward-most door of your motor home on the passenger side This label indicated how much weight you can safely carry within the vehicle and is affixed to the entrance door, directly below the window screen.
+The yellow Motorhome OCCUPANT AND CARGO CARRYING CAPACITY weight label is affixed to the interior side of the forward-most door of your motorhome on the passenger side.
+This label indicated how much weight you can safely carry within the vehicle and is affixed to the entrance door, directly below the window screen for Class A units and on the front door jamb for Class C units.